 - obstetric-gynaecological (infertility, spontaneous abortions, late puberty, early menopause)

 - increased risk of malignancy, especially: lymphoma, small intestine, mouth, and esophageal cancers

 Different People React to Gluten in Different Ways

 Much like the side effects from a drug differ in different individuals, side effects from gluten exposure in people can also differ greatly.
-There are over 200 conditions linked to gluten to date in the medical literature.
+There are over 200 conditions linked to gluten sensitivity in the medical literature.
+The connection between thyroid disease and gluten is well established.
 How does gluten contribute to thyroid disease

 - It plays a role in the production of active thyroid hormone (see chart below).